 Research Interests

-Innovation economics, q theory of investment, behavioral finance
+Innovation economics, corporate investment, behavioral finance

 Publications